Mxneeb/MeshJoin-DataWarehouse/README.md

 ## **Conclusion**
 This project enhanced my understanding of managing transactional data in a Data Warehouse environment, optimizing ETL workflows, and ensuring data integrity.
 It also provided in-depth experience with the Mesh Join algorithm to process large datasets efficiently using chunking and parallel processing.

+---

+## **Step-by-Step Guide to Operate the Project**

+### **1. Set Up the Environment**

+#### **1.1 Install Java**
+- Make sure you have Java installed on your system.
+If not, download and install it from the [Oracle website](https://www.oracle.com/java/technologies/javase-downloads.html).

+#### **1.2 Install MySQL**
+- If you don't have MySQL installed, download and install it from the [MySQL website](https://www.mysql.com/downloads/).

+#### **1.3 Set Up MySQL Database**
+- Set up the necessary database and tables in MySQL using the SQL scripts provided with the project.

+---

+### **2. Modify Code for Setup**

+#### **2.1 Update File Path for CSV**
+- The program expects the CSV file to be located at a specified path on your local machine.
+Update the file path in the code to reflect the location of the CSV file on your system.

+#### **2.2 Update MySQL Database Connection**
+- Update the MySQL database URL, username, and password in the code to match your MySQL setup.

+---

+### **3. Add MySQL JDBC Driver to Your Project**
+- The program requires the MySQL JDBC driver to connect to the MySQL database.
+Ensure the driver is added to your project dependencies.

+---

+### **4. Run the Program**
+- After compilation, run the program.
+It will start two threads:
+  - **Producer Thread**: Reads transaction data from the CSV file and processes it in chunks.
+  - **Consumer Thread**: Retrieves and processes these chunks, inserting the data into the database.

+---

+### **5. Program Flow**
+- **Producer Thread**: Reads and processes transaction data from the CSV file in chunks, then sends the data to a queue.
+- **Consumer Thread**: Retrieves data from the queue, enriches it with product and customer information, and inserts it into the database.
+- The program will print processed transaction details to the console, showing the results of each operation.